-As of the date of this report, the Control and Risks Committee consists of four non-executive directors, of whom the majority are independent, specifically: Liliana Godino (Chairperson, independent), Massimiliano Capece Minutolo Del Sasso, Giacomo Larocca and Francesca Menabuoni.
+As of the date of this report, the Control and Risks Committee consists of five non-executive directors, of whom the majority are independent, specifically: Alessandro Picardi (Chairperson, independent), Massimiliano Capece Minutolo Del Sasso, Antonino Cusimano, Elisabetta Maggini e Francesca Menabuoni (this latter appointed to replace Director Thomas Devedjian, after he resigned on 31 October 2023).

 The Committee possesses appropriate expertise in the business sectors in which the Company operates such to enable the effective evaluation of the relative risks.
-The Board of Directors recognised that Liliana Godino meets the requirement of adequate knowledge and experience in reporting and financial matters and risk management.
+The Board of Directors recognised that Massimiliano Capece Minutolo Del Sasso meets the requirement of adequate knowledge and experience in reporting and financial matters and risk management.